-15.2.4.4 Policy - Recognition of Ngāi Tahu/ manawhenua values a.
-To encourage the use of indigenous species, appropriate to the local environment, in landscaping and tree planting to recognise sites and landscapes of significance to Ngāi Tahu manawhenua and their cultural values.
+15.2.4.4 Policy - Recognition of Ngāi Tahu/ Manawhenua values a.
+To encourage the use of indigenous species, appropriate to the local environment, in landscaping and tree planting to recognise Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6 and the cultural values of Ngāi Tahu Manawhenua.